In-Depth Understanding of C/C++ Compilation and Linking Technology 6 – A2: Dynamic Library Design Basics – ABI Interface Design

 void charlies_tools::split(const std::string& waited_splits, const char ch) { }

-void charlies_tools::split(const std::string& waited_splits, const std::string_view sp_view) { }Then, on a Linux machine, we use the -c flag to translate only test.cpp into machine code:
+void charlies_tools::split(const std::string& waited_splits, const std::string_view sp_view) { }Then, on a Linux machine, we use the -c flag to compile test.cpp into machine code only:

-g++ -c test.cpp -o test_nameNext, we use the nm command to view the ABI:
+g++ -c test.cpp -o test_nameThen, we use the nm command to inspect the ABI.

 [charliechen@Charliechen runaable_dynamic_library]$ nm test_name